-All classroom groups provide email updates and classroom news on a regular basis.
-Teachers will let you know whether they prefer to communicate with you by phone or email.
-Teachers do not check email while classes are in session; therefore, parent-teacher phone calls and emails typically occur outside of school hours.
-School policy asks that parents allow 24 hours for a response to email.
+Teachers are most easily contacted via email.
+You can find their email address on the website at www.miquon.org/about/staff.
+They do not check email while classes are in session; therefore, parent-teacher phone calls and emails typically occur outside of school hours.
+School policy asks that parents/guardians allow 24 hours for a response to email.
+You can also ask Office staff to leave a message; we will not redirect calls into classrooms unless teachers have specifically asked us to do so.